mitchpaulus/neobem/paper.md

 ```

 Inline data tables are designed to be used when the number of table cells is relatively small.
-There are additional language constructs for similar functionality for loading large datasets from external files such as Microsoft Excel spreadsheets and tab delimited text data.
+There are additional language constructs for similar functionality for loading large datasets from external files such as Microsoft Excel spreadsheets, JSON, XML, and tab delimited text data.

 ## Integration with Building Component Library (BCL)